arvinemadi/arvinemadi/README.md

 - 🔭 I’m currently working on Cloud Computing, and high-resolution Image-Processing
 - 🌱 I’m enthusiastic about Cloud Based Machine Learning
 - 👯 I’m looking to collaborate on Kaggle competitions
-- 🤔 I’m looking for help with new NLP ideas and RNA-seq AI ideas
 - 💬 Ask me about any tech related stuff
 - 📫 How to reach me: Arvin.Emadi@Gmail.com
 - 😄 Pronouns: He/His